SmKou/PierresSweetSavoryTreats/README.md

 Pierre's Sweet and Savory Treats is an MVC app for managing treats and flavors in a many-to-many relationship.
 With authentication and authorization implemented, users, likely bakery employees, can create, edit and delete treats and flavors offered.
 Anyone can view all treats and flavors and view their details.

+**NOTE**: If you would like to see or test the features with authentication and authorization, either click on the site name in the header (Pierre's Sweet and Savory Treats) or navigate to /Account/Login.

 - Users
+  - Register
   - Log in/out
   - Create, update and delete flavors and treats